Which place is cheaper, Tallinn or Cesis?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Cesis as well as Tallinn.
 Most visitors come to Cesis for the hiking, the small town charm, and the family-friendly experiences during these months.
 Additionally, the summer months attract visitors to Tallinn because of the family-friendly experiences.

 Cesis is around the same temperature as Tallinn in the summer.
-The temperature in Cesis is usually 17°C (63°F) in July, and Tallinn stays around 17°C (62°F).
+The daily temperature in Cesis averages around 17°C (63°F) in July, and Tallinn fluctuates around 17°C (62°F).

 Cesis usually gets around the same amount of rain in July as Tallinn.
 Cesis gets 79 mm (3.1 in) of rain, while Tallinn receives 79 mm (3.1 in) of rain this time of the year.

 Both Tallinn and Cesis are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Cesis because of the hiking trails, the small town atmosphere, and the natural beauty of the area.
 Also, the shopping scene and the natural beauty of the area are the main draw to Tallinn this time of year.